 To shoot or not to shoot?
 That is the question that confronts us, hunters, when we have a deer in our sights.
 Because let us be honest, we all desire of taking down big game with a single shot.
 So where is the best place to shoot a deer without it scampering off with a serious injury?
 Well, there are several answers to this question, and they all depend on several factors.
-For starters, if you want to know where to shoot a deer, you must consider the firearms and the equipment such as scopes or sights you are using, distance and shooting ability.
+For starters, if you want to know where to shoot a deer, you must consider the firearms and the equipment such as best scopes for 308 or bow sights you are using, distance and shooting ability.

 All these factors will influence your decision on where to shoot deer.
 When you are a professional hunter like me, you cannot afford a miss or a wounded deer.
 So how do you guarantee a deer kill shot?
 Well, below are the best places to shoot a deer.